Infinity Sharding Paradigm (ISP)

 InMsgDescr

-, either by the last shardchain block leading to this state or by one of its predecessors.
+, from either the latest block or one of its predecessors.

-Initially, each outgoing message is included in the OutMsgQueue
+Each outgoing message is initially placed in OutMsgQueue

-In the context of dynamic sharding, shard configurations may change due to split and merge events.
-These events are synchronized with the masterchain block.
-For instance, if a split or merge occurs, the affected shards wait for the next masterchain block before proceeding.
+Shard configurations can change over time due to split or merge events in dynamic sharding.
+These changes are coordinated via the MasterChain.
+When a split or merge is triggered, the affected shards pause and wait for the next MasterChain block before resuming activity.